The selection process is organized in four stages and will last from May 1st 2018 to July 31st 2018.

 Stage II: Evaluation of CV and research proposal

 The evaluation will be performed by three panels of experts, according to IBEC’s research areas (Nanomedicine, Cell Engineering and ICT for Health).

 - Candidates’ CV will be resolved on scientific achievements and research merits based.
 Each evaluator will give a score to CV between 0 and 5 based on the evaluation criteria.

 - Candidates’ research proposals will be examined following the evaluation criteria.

 CVs and research projects will be evaluated by the respective Evaluation panel, first independently by each reviewer, and finally at a consensus meeting for each panel.
 Each application will receive a consensus score that will allow to establish a final ranking for the results of the evaluation of CV and research project.

 Stage III: Interviews of final candidates

-Short-listed candidates (regardless of their chosen research area) will be invited for a video-conference.
-Interviews will be conducted by a Selection committee.
+Short-listed candidates (regardless of their chosen research area) will be invited for a video-conference interview.
+These interviews will be conducted by a Selection committee.